 - It is done in a safe manner and without impeding other drivers on track

-- If damage to the other driver is minimum and he/she did not suffer any position loss or received heavy damages.
+- If damage to another driver is minimum and he/she did not suffer any position loss or received heavy damages.

-3. Reviews will be conducted by a minimum of two stewards and penalty decisions shall be by majority vote.
-There may be a requirement of a third steward review.
+- Reviews will be conducted by a minimum of two stewards and penalty decisions shall be by majority vote.
+There may be a requirement for a third steward review.

-4. Live race director in a race will have no authority to assign in-race penalties.
+- Live race directors in a race will have no authority to assign in-race penalties.
 He shall submit IRR to the Race Review Committee for post-race review.

 - Avoidable contact or action: Warning, Stern Warning, NQ (No Qualification), DT (Drive Through), SG (Stop and Go), SH (Stop and Hold, 5 to 60 seconds in length), Loss of a lap, DQ (disqualification from results)

 - Unsportsmanlike conduct or any other misdemeanor: Probation (length determined by Review Committee), Ban (length determined by Review Committee.)